BattMoTeam/BattMo/Documentation/thermal.rst

    jsonstruct.ThermalModel.externalHeatTransferCoefficient = 0;

-We run again the computation and obtain higher temperature.
+We run the computation again and obtain higher temperature.

 .. image:: img/temperature_evolution2.png

 We note also that there is less temperature gradient.
-We have the temperature distribution for the whole cells.
+We have the temperature distribution for all the cells in the model.
 Let us plot it for the last time step.
 To do so we run

 .. code:: matlab